Recording

 Scripted product demos

 You don't need a test framework.
-Write a Python script that drives a browser, narrates each scene in the overlay panel, and produces a polished MP4.
+Write a Python script that drives an application, narrates each scene in the overlay panel, and produces a polished MP4.
 Ship a fresh demo video with every release — no presenter required.

 Parallel user simulation